zamandalee/AlgorithmsNotes/FrontendNotes/JavaScriptConcepts.md

 - Makes ```eval``` and ```arguments``` simpler

-## Immediately-Invoked Function Expression (IIFE, 'iffy')
+## IIFE
-- IIFE: variables declared inside IIFE not visible outside
+- Immediately-Invoked Function Expression: 'iffy,' variables declared inside IIFE not visible outside
 - Several stylistic variations
   1. ```!```, ```+```, ```-```, ```~```, or ```void``` signals treatment of code afterward as an expression
     - If no need to reuse the function's return value